Natural gas in Russia: Subsidies

 There is a long history of subsidy of natural gas in Russia.
 Subsidies for natural gas has been one of the reasons for the limited growth of renewable energy in the country.
 However, it is difficult to estimate the extent of subsidy, as there is no benchmark price.
-Often netback calculations have been used, but there are arguments against their validity in determining the size of domestic subsidies.
+Although economists frequently use export netback calculations to estimate Russia's domestic gas subsidies, critics argue this benchmark is invalid because it does not reflect actual local production costs.

 Gazprom has had its gas sale price to domestic and industrial customers regulated by the Russian government since 1991, sometimes close to the operational cost, meaning that it needs to obtain high export sale values to generate a profit to subsidise the poor domestic return.

-The IEA estimated 2021 gas subsidies at 42 billion USD, the largest in the world (it also estimated electricity subsidies as the largest).
+The IEA estimated 2021 gas subsidies at US$42 billion, the largest in the world (it also estimated electricity subsidies as the largest).
 Between 2014 and 2021 domestic gas prices in Russia increased annually by between 2% and 7%, in 2022 prices rose 8.5% with a 2023 price rise of a further 8%.